errandshire/errandsupport/SMS_SETUP.md

-# SMS Notification Setup (Termii)
+# SMS Notification Setup (Twilio)

 ## Overview

-ErrandSupport now supports SMS notifications using **Termii**, a Nigerian SMS gateway.
+ErrandSupport now supports SMS notifications using **Twilio**, a global SMS provider.
 Users will receive SMS for important events like:
 - New bookings
 - Disputes raised
 - Payment notifications